UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Stock Performance Graphs and Cumulative Total Returns

-The graph below matches the cumulative 5-year total return of holders of Avnet’s common stock with the cumulative total returns of the Nasdaq Composite Index and a customized peer group of five companies that includes: Agilysys Inc., Arrow Electronics Inc., Insight Enterprises Inc., Scansource Inc., and Synnex Corp.
-The graph assumes that the value of the investment in Avnet’s common stock, in each index, and in the peer group (including reinvestment of dividends) was $100 on 6/27/2015 and tracks it through 6/27/2020.
+The graph below matches the cumulative 5-year total return of holders of Avnet’s common stock with (i) the cumulative total returns of the Nasdaq Composite Index and (ii) a customized peer group of five companies (Agilysys Inc., Arrow Electronics Inc., Insight Enterprises Inc., Scansource Inc., and TD Synnex Corporation).
+The graph assumes that the value of the investment in Avnet’s common stock, in each index, and in the peer group (including reinvestment of dividends) was $100 on 6/30/2018 and tracks it through 7/1/2023.

 The stock price performance included in this graph is not necessarily indicative of future stock price performance.